fommil/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-We can't use `@deriving` any more for products and coproducts.
-One possible hack
+We can no longer use `@deriving` for products and coproducts: there can only be
-is to make `DerivedCoproductJsDecoder` extend from `JsDecoder`, adding an entry
-in the `deriving.conf` for `DerivedCoproductJsDecoder` as well as one for
+one entry in the `deriving.conf` file.
-`JsDecoder` (which points to `DerivedProductJsDecoder`), but this adds to the
-mental burden at the point of use, which is not ideal.

 Oh, and don't forget to add `@@` support